Titanium-Birch/SFTPWrangler/threat-modeling/THREAT_MODEL.md

 - non-SFTP methods like Wise and Arch APIs (todo: remove those from SFTP Wrangler)
 - hardening developer workstations beyond the devcontainer setup described here

+Assumptions:
+- the counterparties sending us files by SFTP are reasonably trusted.
+The chances of the files being malicious are not high.

 ## Data Flow Diagram

 ```mermaid